 Dan first started working on guitars at the age of fourteen, honing his future skills from, amongst others, master luthier Steve Smith (maker of the Heart and Heartwood guitars along with the early Goodfellow basses).

 In 1990, Dan established D.M.
-Guitars and by 1994 had begun to raise eyebrows from the media and guitar magazines who paid heed to guitars made with scrupulous care and impeccable detail, within the construction, playability and sound which in turn earned him critical acclaim from musicians, music retailers and other Lutheirs throughout the industry.
+Guitars and by 1994 had begun to raise eyebrows from the media and guitar magazines who paid heed to guitars made with scrupulous care and impeccable detail, within the construction, playability, and sound which in turn earned him critical acclaim from musicians, music retailers, and other luthiers throughout the industry.

-From an impressive never ending list, some of the trade customers who have used Dan’s services over the years, ranging from paint finishes to prototyping and carrying out the entire production of their instrument range have included Burns London, JJ Hucke, JJ Guitars, Chandler Guitars, Arbitor, Martyn Booth Guitars, The Rickenbacker corps, Iceni Zoot, Wal Bass, Steve Toon, Legra Guitars, Charlie Chandlers Guitar Experience, Jaden Rose and Damian Probett Guitars.
+From an impressive and seemingly never-ending list, some of the trade customers who have used Dan’s services over the years—ranging from paint finishes to prototyping and carrying out the entire production of their instrument range—have included Burns London, JJ Hucke, JJ Guitars, Chandler Guitars, Arbitor, Martyn Booth Guitars, The Rickenbacker corps, Iceni Zoot, Wal Bass, Steve Toon, Legra Guitars, Charlie Chandlers Guitar Experience, Jaden Rose, and Damian Probett Guitars.

 As a result of being the “go to man” for so many of the UK’s guitar and bass makers, the list of artists who have ended up with Dan’s work is also a long one.
 Either directly or indirectly via trade customers, a selection of artists who have instruments either made or sprayed by Dan include:

 Keith Atak – Jocelyn Brown/Bonnie Tyler/The Illegal Eagles

 Ray Brown – The Illegal Eagles / The Stand

 Gaz Coombes – Supergrass

 Chris Childs – Thunder/Illegal Eagles / The Union